 Seeing Through the Hustler’s Tell

 The tell is a poker term.
 It means an opposing player does something to indicate he or she is bluffing.
 There are all sorts of questions that you could go through to determine if the solicitor on the other end of the phone is from an honest to goodness charity or not.
 They all require time and patience to learn and implement.
 The most sure-fire solution is to ask for the name of the organization and a means to contact them so you can make your donation at another time.

 When you do this, depending on the experience of the solicitor, you will either hear a lot of fast talking or angry response or you will be provided the information.
 Legitimate charities with nothing to hide will tell you how you can make your contribution later and hustlers will get annoyed.

 Before you make a contribution to any organization it is wise to know who they are and what they do.
 No legitimate fundraising effort is so urgent that if you do not make your contribution right at that moment someone will suffer.
 A day or two or even a week is not going to make a difference.
 So take the time to research.

 There are a number of websites where you can check the status of a nonprofit.
 It only takes minutes but allows you to feel better about your donation.
 GuideStar.org requires that you sign up for a free account in order to receive very detailed reports on organizations.
 CharityNavigator.org provides a limited amount of information without a free membership.
 More detailed information is available to members.
 The Better Business Bureau has been around for decades.
 They provide free information that is easily digestible at a glance.

-The bottom line for charitable giving is to trust your instinct.
+- Trust your instinct and always do your research before committing to charitable giving.
 If a solicitation sounds too smooth or vague, be suspicious.
-Think of charitable giving in the same terms as international diplomacy, Trust but Verify.
+Think of charitable giving in the same terms as international diplomacy, trust but verify.